The Role of IP in Modern Manufacturing with Jonathan Hughley

-On the latest episode of The Manufacturers Network Podcast, host Lisa Ryan had an insightful conversation with Jonathan Hugley, partner and patent attorney at the Chicago-based intellectual property law firm Marshall Gerstein.
+On the latest episode of The Manufacturers Network Podcast, host Lisa Ryan had an insightful conversation with Jonathan Hughley, partner and patent attorney at the Chicago-based intellectual property law firm Marshall Gerstein.
 With a background in both mechanical engineering and law, Jonathan offers a unique perspective on the critical role of intellectual property (IP) in manufacturing.

 Jonathan’s journey into patent law began with his fascination for understanding and improving how things work.
 After earning a degree in mechanical engineering from the University of Illinois at Urbana-Champaign, he gained firsthand experience through internships with industrial equipment manufacturers.
 However, he soon realized that engineering wasn’t his ultimate path.
 Inspired by his sister, who was in law school, Jonathan discovered patent law as the perfect combination of his engineering expertise and passion for innovation.
 Today, as a partner at Marshall Gerstein and chair of the firm’s industrial and mechanical technologies practice group, he continues to protect the innovative advancements of manufacturers.